What Is a Sales Incentive?

 Before you can effectively motivate your team to perform, you as their sales leader should have a deep understanding of “what makes them tick.”
 Do your salespeople get fired up by competition?
 Are they motivated by giving back to the community?
 Is it recognition that really drives them to perform?

 Every member of your sales team will be slightly different in their motivators, and knowing what appeals to them will help you individualize your sales incentives to some degree.
 It’s a great idea to offer options when you’re running a sales incentive program.
 That way, you can be sure that each sales employee is equally motivated.

 Here are some creative sales incentives other than money to get you started.

 This type of incentive can be really powerful because it comes with a prize and the memory that’s attached.
-Unlike cash or a gift card that is spent and forgotten, an experience will have more of a lasting effect on your reps.
+Unlike cash or a gift card that is spent and forgotten, the experience will have more of a lasting effect on your reps.
 The key here is offering several options to your team so you can accommodate everyone’s tastes and preferences.

 - Tickets to a local sporting event